TU-Wien-dataLAB/aqueduct/docs/user-guide/usage.md

 ## Requests by Model

 The **Requests by Model** bar chart shows the request count for each model, including models with zero requests.
 This helps identify which models are used most frequently.

-## Sending `user_id` in API requests

-If you make a request to Aqueduct via the API, you can now send the additional `user_id` parameter in the body of the chat completion/embedding/... request to tell Aqueduct that the request was made by a specific user using your token.

-Why is this useful?

-You can now check the usage of your token per individual user, if you manage a service that calls Aqueduct.
-For this, go to the Usage page, click on your token in the list, and you will see the requests grouped by the value of `user_id` sent with the request.

-If the `user_id` of a request matches the email address of your user in Aqueduct, you see it in your Usage page, just as if you owned the token.
-This has been integrated in Open WebUI, so you can now see your usage of OpenWebUI in the Aqueduct Usage page.